FredHutch/batch_pipeline/README.md

 use that ID in the second job to declare a dependency on the first one, and likewise for the third.

-We can pass a list of samples to the jobs, as a comma-delimited environment variable (called `LIST_OF_SAMPLES`).
+We pass a list of samples to the jobs, by providing a text file containing one sample name per line.
 Assuming we passed a list of 10 samples, 10 `picard` jobs would start right away.
 When one of these jobs finishes, the corresponding `kallisto` job will begin.